 |ABCs of Financial Aid|

-It's hard to talk about college without mentioning financial aid.
+These days, it's hard to talk about college without mentioning financial aid.
 Yet this pairing isn't a marriage of love, but one of necessity.
-In many cases, financial aid may be the deciding factor in whether your child attends the college of his or her choice.
+In many cases, financial aid may be the deciding factor in whether your child attends the college of his or her choice or even attends college at all.
 That's why it's important to develop a basic understanding of financial aid before your child applies to college.
-Without such knowledge, you may have trouble understanding the process of aid determination, filling out the proper aid applications, and comparing the financial aid awards that your child may receive.
+Without such knowledge, you may have trouble understanding the process of aid determination, filling out the proper aid applications, and comparing the financial aid awards that your child receives.

 Under the FAFSA, your current income and assets and your child's current income and assets are run through a formula.
 You are allowed certain deductions and allowances against your income, and you're able to exclude certain assets from consideration.
 The result is a figure known as the expected family contribution, or EFC.
 It's the amount of money that you'll be expected to contribute to college costs before you are eligible for aid.

 Your EFC remains constant, no matter which college your child applies to.
 An important point: Your EFC is not the same as your child's financial need.
 To calculate your child's financial need, subtract your EFC from the cost of attendance at your child's college.
 Because colleges aren't all the same price, your child's financial need will fluctuate with the cost of a particular college.